Overview of Paramahansa Yogananda's Book, Whispers From Eternity

 During the 1920s and 1930s throughout the United States, Paramahansa Yogananda attracted millions of souls with his lectures on how to achieve soul-awareness.
 His message uplifted the hearts and minds of the world weary multitudes.

 Because the great guru spoke and wrote from an exalted state of consciousness, his works continue to attract followers.
-His poetry not only entertains, but it also assists his technical writings in guiding devotees to their goal of Divine Consciousness.
+His poetry not only entertains, but it also uplifts the soul and assists his technical writings in guiding devotees to their goal of Divine Consciousness.

 Reading of Yogananda's poem, "Whispers from Eternity"